 Since then the format of the game has been partly modified into an 8 game mixed game format rather than 5.

-However mixed Poker games continues to be very important events at the World Series.
+However, mixed Poker games continue to be very important events at the World Series.

 If you want a lesson from the pros, why not check out Ville Walbeck’s interview about H.O.R.S.E games on Poker News.